 Life-stage specific responses to extreme temperature

-To measure differences in vegetative traits between plant origins and among genets, we fit linear mixed effects models using the lmer function from the lme4 package (Kuznetsova et al. 2017).
+To analyze differences in vegetative traits between plant origins and among genets, we fit linear mixed effects models using the lmer function from the lme4 package (Kuznetsova et al. 2017).
 Region (north vs. south) was considered the fixed effect and block (A, B, C, D) and genet were random intercepts.
 Since there was a significant block effect in some of the variables, we compared plants from the north and south within blocks using a paired t-test (stats; function t.test).

-For the reproductive variables, we fit quadratic temperature performance curves (determined using model selection) to the multiple temperature measurements taken for each plant that flowered using the nls.multstart function in the rTPC package (Padfield and O'Sullivan 2021).
+For the reproductive variables (GERM, PTGR), we fit quadratic temperature performance curves (determined using model selection) to the multiple temperature measurements taken for each plant that flowered using the nls.multstart function in the rTPC package (Padfield and O'Sullivan 2021).
 From the quadratic curves of each plant that flowered, we extracted three key values for both pollen germination and pollen tube growth rate: the temperature minimum, temperature optimum, and temperature maximum.
 We then used the key values in an analysis of variance (stats; function aov) to determine if the response curves differed between regions.
 One outlier was identified using the Grubbs’ test for outliers, grubbs.test function in the outliers package (Komsta 2011), and subsequently dropped from the analysis.

 We used Pearson’s method for correlation analysis (stats; function cor) to identify associations between vegetative and reproductive variables.
 The Holm-Bonferroni method (stats; function p.adjust) was used to adjust p-values to account for multiple correlations (Holm 1979).
 All data were analyzed in R 4.1.2 (R Core Team 2020).